eye-jay-pee/ijp.codes/readme.md

 # Under construction

-This "website" is literally a single html file.
+This "website" is literally just a single html file. chatgpt wrote most of it.
 You shouldn't read it; I'm not proud of it.
 Think of the current contents like a placeholder or `hello world` program.
 I